ahmedNaser7/Movie/README.md

-# Chat Application
+# Movie Application

-This is a simple chat application that allows users to register, login, and chat with their friends or family in different rooms.
-The application uses Firebase for authentication and real-time database, Room for local data storage, LiveData for observing data changes, and ViewModel for managing UI-related data.
+A simple and easy-to-use movie application built with Jetpack Compose and Kotlin, utilizing Retrofit for API calls.
+The app displays new releases and recommended movies, allows users to search for movies, and add them to their watchlist

 ## Screenshots